 Many use straight shaving as an opportunity to meditate, which has been shown to lower stress and boost your immune system.
 Folks who practice this type of meditation in the morning claim that it sets them up for a more productive day.
 Evening shavers benefit, too!
 Performing an analog task like meditating or straight shaving an hour before bed--especially as part of a routine--instead of being sedentary in front of a glowing screen makes it easier to fall asleep, and improves the quality of your sleep.

 A well-cared-for straight razor should provide a lifetime of shaves and save you hundreds of dollars each year!
 Some savings are pretty obvious, like never needing to buy refills, sign up for a subscription, or drive to the store for blades ever again.
 But straight shaving saves you money in less obvious ways, too.
 It reduces the amount of waste you create, which in turn decreases your waste disposal bill.
 Harder to measure--but even more important--is the reduced pressure on landfills, which are expensive to construct, fill, and close; never mind the cost of environmental cleanup as a consequence of poorly-constructed or improperly-sealed landfills!

 You can enjoy all of these savings even after accounting for startup costs and recurring costs for sharpening services!
-The key to getting the most out of your straight razor is in taking care of it: keeping it dry, stropping it properly, and having it honed when necessary will reduce wear and prolong its usable life and further extend your savings, even into the next generation.
+The key to getting the most out of your straight razor is in taking care of it: keeping it dry, stropping it properly, and having it honed when necessary will reduce wear and prolong its usable life to further extend your savings, even into the next generation.
 Long-term costs can be reduced further by purchasing a good stone and learning to hone your straight razor on your own.

 4: Straight Razors are Good for the Environment.